-Throughout, the aim of the course will be to both familiarise the student with the ideas and texts of the most important philosophers of the era, and to put these ideas and texts in a larger context.
+Throughout, the aim of the course will be to both familiarise the student with the ideas and texts of the most important philosophers of the era, and to put these ideas and texts in a larger context, including those of thinkers who do not belong to the traditional canon.
 We will pay special attention to the more theoretical disciplines of epistemology, metaphysics and philosophy of science, where the most crucial developments take place; ethics, however, will also not be entirely neglected.

 This course aims to introduce students to key figures and themes in European philosophy from Descartes to Kant.

 Students who successfully complete the course will have a good understanding of:

 central problems, themes and concepts in modern European philosophy, in particular in the fields of epistemology, metaphysics, philosophy of science and philosophy of mind;

 how these problems are addressed by a number of key figures;